 Next week we’ll be off on our summer travels and the Hifold will really be put to the test!
 I’ll report back after the summer.

 Storing the Hifold in the Bongo

 When the Hifold car seat is folded down, it measures 25 x 34.4 x 34.4 cm (9.8 x 13.5 x 13.5 inch).
 In some campers, you will probably be able to fit the Hifolds in the the cupboards.
 However, the doors to the cupboards in our Bongo aren’t quite big enough.

 So we now store the car seats in footwell on the driver’s side; freeing up a big storage area for when we’re pitched up.

 Where can I buy the Hifold and how much is it?

 Head over to the Mifold website to purchase.
 Current retail price is £155.

 For saving space in our Mazda Bongo camper, the Hifold is a total gamechanger.
-Whilst the boys are old enough to just have a booster seat, we prefer a car seat with a head rest as the passenger seat they sit on doesn’t have one.
+Whilst the boys are old enough to just have a booster seat (such as the mifold Comfort that we use for backpacking), we prefer a car seat with a head rest as the passenger seat they sit on doesn’t have one.
 Plus it’s so easy to put up and put down again; it really is a matter of seconds (just make sure you read the instructions first).